NOTICE: Closing and Sale of County Rd 9A and PT LT 6 Con 5 Darling

 The Counties of Lanark and Leeds Grenville have retained Jewell Engineering to prepare a Municipal Class Environmental Assessment (EA) report to evaluate alternatives to address the deteriorating condition of the Andrewsville Bridge over the Rideau River, located in the hamlet of Andrewsville about 5 km north of the Village of Merrickville.

 Andrewsville bridge is designated as a boundary bridge, therefore it is jointly maintained by the County of Lanark and the United Counties of Leeds and Grenville.
+For further documentation about the status of this project, please contact Lanark County Public Works.

 Class Environmental Assessment for the Andrewsville Bridge